 Role of technology, globalization, and economic growth.
 Mirroring earlier debates between activists and pragmatists, some greens maintain more radical critiques of endless economic growth, consumerism based on energy-intensive trade and supply chains, and technological approaches to climate change.
 They call for “degrowth,” or a sharp reduction in both production and consumption down to what they consider sustainable levels.
 Others instead call for “green growth,” and are open to technological solutions such as carbon capture and geoengineering.

 Commitment to nonviolence.
 Green parties emphasize disarmament and nonviolent conflict resolution, if not total pacifism, a stance that has been tested by their involvement in government policy.
-Germany’s greens have backed various military interventions and their current platform strongly supports NATO.
+Germany’s greens have backed various military interventions, and they strongly support NATO and Western military support for Ukraine in the wake of Russia’s 2022 invasion.

 Role of the European Union.
 Most European green parties are pro-EU, but that hasn’t always been the case, given the strains of localism and decentralization in their philosophy.
 Sweden’s greens campaigned against the country’s entry into the EU, and in 2008 the original Danish green party was expelled from the broader European green confederation over its euroskepticism.